Awards, Grants, & Financial Aid

 - AP® Scholar Awards: Each September, the College Board recognizes high school students who have distinguished themselves academically through AP courses and exams.

-- AP Grants: The Advanced Placement Program® offers two competitive grants that provide financial and technical assistance to schools and teachers interested in expanding access to AP.
+- AP Teacher Scholarships: The Advanced Placement Program® offers three competitive scholarships that provide financial assistance to teachers attending weeklong professional development sessions at AP Summer Institutes.

 - Chinese Language and Culture Initiatives: The College Board has launched the Chinese Language and Culture initiatives to help support the growth of Chinese education in U.S. schools and to build a solid foundation for the AP Chinese program.
 We offer programs to serve schools, teachers, and students.